What In The Workshop is This?

 Electronic Timed Sprinkler System

 This is a great replacement for a small irrigation system, its easy to install right to your hose bib and doesn’t require tearing up your yard like traditional irrigation systems.
 Set when the timer wills start and how long it will run for and forget about it.
 It also features rain delay and manual settings so you stop it from watering when you don’t need to and override the schedule to wash your car.
-Find this system on amazon, the dual hose unit is $40 and the single hose unit is $35.
+Find this system on amazon.
 Next, check out 24 gardening hacks that will make your life so much better!

 Brush and roller comb